Visual Alignment of Medical Vision-Language Models for Grounded Radiology Report Generation: Abstract

 \section{Abstract}

 Radiology Report Generation (RRG) is a critical step toward automating healthcare workflows, facilitating accurate patient assessments, and reducing the workload of medical professionals.
 Despite recent progress in Large Medical Vision-Language Models (Med-VLMs), generating radiology reports that are both visually grounded and clinically accurate remains a significant challenge.
-Existing approaches often rely on large labeled corpora for pre-training, costly task-specific preference data, or retrieval-based methods.
+Existing approaches often rely on large labeled corpora for pre-training, costly task-specific preference data, or retrieval-based knowledge.
 However, these strategies do not adequately mitigate hallucinations arising from poor cross-modal alignment between visual and linguistic representations.
-To address these limitations, we propose \textbf{\ours{}}: \underline{V}isual \underline{A}lignment of Medical Vision-\underline{L}anguage Models for Gr\underline{O}unded \underline{R}adiology Report Generation.
-Our method introduces a reinforcement learning–based post-alignment framework utilizing Group-Relative Proximal Optimization (GRPO).
-The training proceeds in two stages: (1) improving the Med-VLM with textual rewards to encourage clinically precise terminology, and (2) aligning the vision projection module of the textually grounded model with disease findings, thereby guiding attention toward image regions most relevant to the diagnostic task.
-Extensive experiments on multiple benchmarks demonstrate that \ours{} substantially improves factual accuracy and visual grounding, achieving significant performance gains over state-of-the-art report generation methods.
+To address these limitations, we propose \textbf{\ours{}}: \underline{V}isual \underline{A}lignment of Medical Vision-\underline{L}anguage Models for Gr\underline{O}unded \underline{R}adiology Report Generation, which tackles visual hallucinations through two complementary reasoning stages: (1) Clinically Informed Textual Reasoning guides the model with verifiable natural language and clinical metric rewards to produce semantically complete reports with precise medical terminology.
+(2) Self-Supervised Visual Reasoning leverages a frozen domain expert to compute image-text similarity scores between the input chest X-ray and generated candidates, converting these into rank-normalized advantages that explicitly steer the policy toward visually grounded outputs, requiring no preference pairs, retrieval databases, or additional annotations.
+Extensive experiments on multiple benchmarks demonstrate that \ours{} substantially improves generation quality, as well as clinical accuracy which are visually grounded, achieving significant performance gains over state-of-the-art medical report generation benchmarks. \keywords{Report Generation \and Visual Alignment and Reasoning}